IsaacBagley/CAN-Instrument-Control/README.md

-# HyundaiCANSpoof
+# CAN-Instrument-Control
-A spoof of the Hyundai CAN codes to run the tachometer and speedometer on an instrument cluster.
+Utilizing CAN to run the speedometer and tachometer on a production car instrument cluster with a microcontroller.